 The imminent "when" earthquake's predictions are based on the correlation between geomagnetic quakes and the incoming minimum (or maximum) of tidal gravitational potential.
 There is unique correspondence between the geomagnetic quake signal and the maximum of the monitoring point of the predicted earthquake energy density.
 The probability time window for the incoming earthquake is for the tidal minimum approximately ± 1 day and for the maximum- ± 2 days.
 The statistic evidence for reliability is based on of distributions of the time difference between occurred and predicted earthquakes for the period 2002- 2005 for Sofia region (one component of geomagnetic vector) and 2004- 2005 for Skopje (geomagnetic vector monitoring in variometer mode).
-The predictions are valid for the earthquakes with magnitude greater then 3 at distance up to some 700- 800 km.
+The predictions are valid for the earthquakes with magnitude greater then 3 at distance up to some 700 km.
 The distance dependence of the prediction accuracy on the magnitude is presented.

-Some results of collaboration EqTiPlaMagInt, which is trying to create the earthquake research and prediction NETWORK in Balkan- Black Sea region, are presented.
-For example, a prediction made for the 2005 number of world earthquakes with magnitude greater then 4 N{WoEqM4}= 16510+1000-500 is confirmed successfully (http://usgs.neic.gov).
+Some results of collaboration EqTiPlaMagInt are presented.
+For example, a prediction made for the 2005 number of world earthquakes with magnitude greater then 4 N{WoEqM4} = 16510+1000-500 is confirmed successfully (http://usgs.neic.gov).